Sylivera/Udacity_assignment1_/README.md

 For an in-depth overview of the findings and insights obtained by the analysis, please refer to the accompanying blog post here.
 Blog Post - https://medium.com/@justinesylivera/unlocking-the-secrets-of-seattle-a-data-driven-exploration-of-airbnb-trends-a9ae6b275ccc

 ## Acknowledgement
-The dataset used in this project is sourced from the Seattle Airbnb Data, and is publicly available on Kaggle.
+The dataset used in this project is sourced from the Seattle Airbnb Data, and is publicly available on https://insideairbnb.com/get-the-data/.
 The blog was written using references from ChatGPT AI platform.